-Animal Release: Animals may be removed from the fairground Sunday, August 18th, beginning at 6:00 AM.
+Animal Release: Animals may be removed from the fairground Sunday after Fair, beginning at 6:00 AM.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds office).

-- No horses can be shown at the Fair unless entry is made in the Fairgrounds office by June 14th. - All horses must be stabled in either the Youth Horse Barn or the Open Horse Barn for the full week of the fair to qualify for premiums. - Stalls must be reserved for the Youth Horse Barn by June 1st.
-If you wish to rent stalls, a \$50 non-refundable payment per stall is due to the superintendent at the time of reservation. - 3.
-Stall reservations for Open Horse Barn stalls can be taken starting the 1st Sunday in May at 8:00 AM by calling the Open Horse Barn Superintendent.
+- No horses can be shown at the Fair unless entry is made in the Fairgrounds office by June 13th. - All horses must be stabled in Open Horse Barn unless room availability in the Youth Horse barn (after the Youth have been placed) for the full week of the fair to qualify for premiums. - Stalls must be reserved for the Youth Horses for the Youth Horse Barn by June 13th to coincide with exhibitor deadline.
+After

+June 13, any open stalls will be assigned on a first come first serve basis to any open light horse exhibitors wanting to be in the youth horse barn.

+Stall reservations for Open Horse Barn stalls can be taken starting the 1st Sunday in May at 8:00 AM by calling the Open Horse Barn Superintendent Amy Cobb.
 Box stalls are not guaranteed.
 All horses stalled in the Open Horse Barn will be walked around and behind the grandstands to the Koster Arena.
-They may not walk through the food vendor areas or the midway. - 4.
-All horses must be the property of the exhibitor at the time of entry. - The age of horses and riders are the current age as of January 1st.
+They may not walk through the food vendor areas or the midway.

+All horses must be the property of the exhibitor at the time of entry.

+- The age of horses and riders are the current age as of January 1st.
 No exhibitor under 6 will be allowed to enter or exhibit in a class. - All horses are to be bedded on wood shavings or similar wood byproduct.
-No straw. - 7.
-Do not bring animals to the Fairgrounds unless entries have been accepted and space confirmed by the Superintendent. - 8.
-Only one premium will be paid on one animal. - 9.
-No smoking is allowed in any of the barns. - 10.
-Youth Horse Barn rules are to be read, signed, and followed.
+No straw. - Do not bring animals to the Fairgrounds unless entries have been accepted and space confirmed by the Superintendent. - Only one premium will be paid on one animal. - No smoking is allowed in any of the barns. - Youth Horse Barn rules are to be read, signed, and followed. - Aggression (verbal or physical) towards judges, exhibitors, visitors, or volunteers will NOT be tolerated.
+Any instances will be brought to the superintendent, fair manager, and fair board as necessary.
+See fair board antibullying policy.

+Premiums Division 9 All Classes EXCEPT 682-686 -see below:

-Premiums: $1^{st}$ - \$10.00, $2^{nd}$ - \$8.00, $3^{rd}$ - \$6.00, $4^{th}$ - \$4.00, $5^{th}$ - \$2.00
+1st - \$10.00, 2nd - \$8.00, 3rd - \$6.00, 4th - \$4.00, 5th - \$2.00